NCAS-CMS/cfa-conventions/source/cfa.md

 container for the usual attributes that define the data (such as **`standard_name`** and **`units`**), with the addition of special attributes that provide instructions on how to create the aggregated data.
-The data type of the aggregated variable is the data type of the aggregated data.
+The data type of the aggregated data is the same as the data type of the aggregated variable.

 An aggregated variable must not define any of techniques for the reduction of dataset size, such as (but not limited to) packing,